- Knightsbridge reports net income of $10.2 million and earnings per share of $0.60 for the first quarter of 2010.

 - Knightsbridge announces a cash dividend of $0.40 per share for the first quarter of 2010, an increase of $0.10 per share compared to the fourth quarter of 2009.

-Knightsbridge Tankers Limited (the “Company” or “Knightsbridge”) reports net income of $6.5 million and earnings per share of $0.38 for the first quarter of 2009.
-This compares with a net income of $14.8 million and earnings per share of $0.87 for the first quarter of 2008.
-The average daily time charter equivalents (“TCEs”) earned by the Company’s four VLCCs was $40,700 compared with $43,900 in the preceding quarter.
-The first quarter earnings reflect a decrease in the profit share on the vessels Hampstead and Kensington.
-Net operating income was $6.9 million (2008 comparable quarter: $15.2 million).
+Knightsbridge Tankers Limited (the “Company” or “Knightsbridge”) reports net income of $10.2 million and earnings per share of $0.60 for the first quarter compared to net income of $9.0 million and earnings per share of $0.53 for the fourth quarter of 2009.
+The average daily time charter equivalents (“TCEs”) earned by the Company’s four VLCCs and two Capesize vessels were $35,500 and $45,500 respectively, compared with $36,900 and $44,300 in the preceding quarter.
+Revenues and net income increased mainly due to a full quarter’s earnings from the Belgravia, which commenced a five year time charter during the preceding quarter and profit share earned by the Hampstead and Kensington due to an improvement in spot rates, which were partially offset by reduced earnings from the Camden.

 FORWARD LOOKING STATEMENTS

 Matters discussed in this press release may constitute forward-looking statements.
 The Private Securities Litigation Reform Act of 1995 provides safe harbor protections for forward-looking statements in order to encourage companies to provide prospective information about their business.
 Forward-looking statements include statements concerning plans, objectives, goals, strategies, future events or performance, and underlying assumptions and other statements, which are other than statements of historical facts.